rahuang/CapitalOneChallenge/README.md

 Capital One Instgram Challenge
 ==============

 This project is built on the Django framework and utilizes the Instagram API as well as Text-Processing's Sentiment Analysis API.
-It utilizes HTML, Javascript/Jquery, CSS (Materialize Bootstrap) as well as other libraries such as Highcharts and Tooltipster.
+It utilizes HTML, Javascript/Jquery, CSS (Materialize Bootstrap) as well as other libraries such as D3, Highcharts, and Tooltipster.

 To run this on localhost all you need to do is enter: `python runserver.py`